Alphakeem-Adroit/Retail-MS-API/README.md

 # Retail Management System (Products API)

 A simple **Django REST Framework API** for managing and displaying products with multiple images.
-This project is designed for The A-M Global LTD that want to showcase products online without direct purchasing.
+This project is designed for a business that want to showcase products online without direct purchasing.
 Users can view products and contact the admin via WhatsApp.

 ---